Alcohol TreatmentYou are here:

 Dialectical Behavioral Therapies

-At Design for Change, we assist our clients in practicing the following skills key in preventing relapse:
+At Design for Change, we assist our clients in practicing the following skills key to preventing relapse:

 - Understand your triggers: Relapse triggers could be either external or internal.
 Knowing your triggers will help you avoid relapse.